HumanCellAtlas/metadata-schema/docs/evolution.md

 - Correcting a regular expression.
 - Correcting an ontology source.

-In the context of HCA metadata, **forwards compatibility** refers to when a metadata JSON document generated for and valid against the current schema version is also valid against an older version of that schema.
-Understanding forwards compatibility is especially important for HCA data consumers, for example for an analysis tool or a tertiary portal developer.
-We use a syntax based on a subset of that allowed by npm (a JavaScript package manager), whereby a consumer specifies the version of a schema it needs and whether it will tolerate alternative versions in any of the three fields.
-As an example, if a conformance requires version 1.0.4 of a package, it can state that requirement as:

-- 1.0.4 -- requires exactly 1.0.4 and no other version
-- ^1.0.4 -- requires exactly 1.0.4 and higher patch versions (e.g. 1.0.6, 1.0.7)
-- 1.0.x -- requires exactly 1.0 but accepts any patch versions (e.g. 1.0.2, 1.0.7)
-- 1.x -- requires exactly 1 but accepts any minor or patch versions (e.g. 1.1.0, 1.4.2)
-- x -- accepts any major, minor, or patch version

 ## Module stability

-This modular schema design allows us to have different rates of change for different schemas.
-In order to manage this, each different schema needs to be annotated with a stability level so everyone can understand the impact of a suggested change to a particular schema.
-This design also allows us to define appropriate governance for each stability level.
-Schemas labeled at a particular stability level are expected to be that stable, so high-stability modules should rarely change but low-stability modules should be free to iterate quickly.
-This annotation of stability is not the same as versioning, rather, it’s complimentary: it’s a way of indicating whether a schema is undergoing rapid changes to its version (low stability) or if the version hasn’t changed in awhile and is unlikely to change (high stability).
+The modular design of the HCA metadata standard allows for different rates of change for different schemas.
+In order to understand the downstream consequences of a suggested update, each schema is annotated with a stability level (high, medium, or low) indicating the expected rate of change.
+High stability schemas are expected to rarely change while low stability schemas are expected to rapidly change.

+Assigning stability to schemas also enables distinct governance rules for each stability level.
+For example, an update to a high stability schema requires more rigorous review and a wider acceptance than an update to a low stability schema.

+It is important to note that the stability of a schema is not the same as the schema version, although the two ideas are related.
+There are no restrictions on the type of update (major, minor, patch) that can happen to a schema based on its stability; however, the consequences of a major update on a high stability schema are much more severe than a patch update to a low stability schema, for example.
+Both schema stability and update type should be considered when proposing a schema update.

 ### High Stability